For assistance call us on: 0114 263 0330 Email us

 - GP, CET & HP+ Zone

 One way you can check if you are obese or not is by calculating your Body Mass Index (BMI).
 You can work out your body mass index by dividing your weight in kilograms by height in metres2.
-Alternatively, you can simply use our BMI calculator instead:
+Alternatively, you can simply use a BMI calculator instead

 Although BMI scores are a useful marker, it does not take into account body composition, the distribution of fat around the body or ethnicity.
 For example, athletic or muscular people may have a higher BMI and the Asian population BMI scoring is approximately two points lower than the standard recommended levels.
 However, the most common cause of a high BMI is extra fat and experts have agreed ‘desirable’ BMI scores: